 (SARATOGA SPRINGS, New York – Sept.
 16, 2019) SUNY Empire State College and the New York Police Department have established a partnership to turn training and experience into transfer credits to allow NYPD employees and retirees to earn a degree faster at lower cost through SUNY Empire.

-NYPD and other law-enforcement training has been professionally and rigorously evaluated by SUNY Empire for undergraduate credit.
+NYPD and other law-enforcement training has been professionally evaluated by SUNY Empire and other evaluating organizations for undergraduate credit.
 After completing training and enrolling with the college, a student’s training credits will be applied to their degree as transfer credit.